thom-99/insvert_demo/README.md

 ### inSVert insert
 given a VCF file , either produced by *inSVert simulate* or provided by the user, the Structural Variants contained in the file will be programmatically inserted into a specified reference genome in fasta format.
 Although it may seem trivial, this is by far the most complex step as it requires careful tracking of the inserted variants to avoid indexing problems and to avoid placing variants one on top of the other.

-It is a strict requirement that the VCF file is produced from the same reference in which we are trying to insert the variants.
+For this reason it is a strict requirement that the VCF file is produced from the same reference in which we are trying to insert the variants and that the VCF file is sorted.
+Therefore, inSVert will take care of sorting the VCF file if it is not sorted already.

-This can be easily checked by inspecting the first few lines of the VCF simply type
+As far as the reference consistency: it can be easily checked by inspecting the first few lines of the VCF simply type
 ```
 head myfile.vcf
 ```
-and check for a correspondance between the reference of the VCF and the one you want to put the variants in.
+and check for a correspondance between the reference of the VCF and the one you want to put the variants in. [to implement] Using a different reference invalidates the whole simulation, therefore inSVert will generate an error if it finds that you are trying to use a reference with a different name from the one from which the VCF has originated.

 to insert Structural Variants from a sorted VCF to a reference genome, simply type
 ```
 inSVert insert reference.fasta simulated.vcf --ploidy 2 --gc 0.41 -o simulated.fasta
 ```
 where the first argument is the path to the reference genome and the second one the path to the VCF chosen by the user.
-The optional argument -gc allows the user to specify the GC ratio of their reference genome.
-This is used when building insertions, in order to make DNA sequences more realistic.
+The optional argument --gc allows the user to specify the GC ratio used when generating insertion sequences, in order to make DNA sequences more realistic.
 The default is set to the human genome GC content (0.41).

----

-### practical considerations

-- due to limited computing power, the organism of choice will be yeast.
-- checked validity of the VCF file with vcftools (vcf-validator)
-- checked the effects of inserting SVs by pairing and plotting the un-edited and edited fasta references with Gepard.
-- checked presence of variants with Ribbon and Splithreader
 ---

 # TO DO